Macdeini/SierpenskiTrianglePython/README.md

-# SierpenskiTrianglePython
+# SierpenskiTrianglePytho
-An attempt at drawing sierpenski's triangle with python and turtle
+Generation of Sierpenski's Triangle using Python and pygame.